 The cloud maps show what fraction of an area was cloudy on average for the month.
 The measurements were collected by the MODIS sensors on NASA's Terra and Aqua satellites.
 Colors range from blue (no clouds) to white (totally cloudy).

 The map of net flux shows monthly changes in the balance of incoming and outgoing energy on Earth as measured by the Clouds and the Earth Radiant Energy System (CERES) sensor on NASA's Terra and Aqua satellites.
-Places where the amounts of incoming and outgoing energy were in balance are yellow.
-Places where more energy was coming in than going out (energy surplus) are red.
-Places where less energy was coming in than going out (energy deficit) are blue-green.
+Places where the amounts of incoming and outgoing energy were in balance are white.
+Places where more energy was coming in than going out (energy surplus) are orange.
+Places where less energy was coming in than going out (energy deficit) are purple.

 While net flux shows a very obvious seasonal pattern, global cloudiness is much more variable from month to month.
 The part of the planet where net flux is positive (that is, more energy coming in than going out) shifts north of the equator beginning with the March equinox and south of the equator with the September equinox, coinciding with spring and summer in the respective hemispheres.
 A broad band of clouds around the equator shifts slightly north and south with the seasons, but across the rest of the globe, seasonal cloud patterns are less obvious.